 I like to use 2 green and 1 yellow to balance each other out.
 Plus this allows the red in the tomatoes to shine.
 My kids used to call this traffic light soup because of the red, yellow, and green colors.
 LOL!

-Feel free to use the peppers that you love!
-Red pepper are my favorite!
+Feel free to use the peppers that you love.
+Red bell peppers are my favorite!

 How long does it last?

-This soup will keep in the refrigerator for up to 5 days.
+This stuffed pepper soup will keep in the refrigerator in an airtight container for up to 5 days.
 If you are planning on making a big batch and portioning it out, I would recommend leaving the rice out as it tends to puff up.

 You can freeze this soup for up to 3 months in freezer safe containers.
 Again, I would make it without the rice and freeze.